-A: A list of appropriate dorm room decorations can be found in the Residence Life Code.
+A: You can find a list of appropriate dorm room decorations in the Residence Life Code.

 Q: Can I bring my pet?

-A: The only pets allowed in the dorm are fish in a moderately sized aquarium (maximum 10 gallon/45 liter tank).
+A: The only pets allowed in the dorm are fish in a moderately sized aquarium (maximum 10 gallon/45 litre tank).

 Q: Can I store my bike somewhere?